Modular Aquarium Management System

 - ESP32 Microcontroller

-- Handles sensor data acquisition, processing, and control logic
+- Handles sensor acquisition, decision logic, and actuator control

 Sensors Used